MicrochipTech/AzureDemo_WFI32E01/WFI32_IoT_Central_X509.md

     ```bash
     git clone <Demo_URL>
     ```
-    NOTE: <Demo_URL> is the link to the origin repository (e.g. https://github.com/Microchip-Azure-Demos/WFI32-IoT)
+    NOTE: <Demo_URL> is the link to the origin repository (e.g. https://github.com/MicrochipTech/AzureDemo_WFI32E01)

+2. Perform one of the following steps based on the specific WFI32E01 development board being used:

+- [WFI32-Curiosity](https://www.microchip.com/en-us/development-tool/EV12F11A): Use a jumper to short the `PKOB` pins of jumper `J302`.
+Connect the board to the PC using the connector (located in one corner of the board) labeled `USB DEBUG` (note there are 2 different USB connectors on the board).

-2. Connect the board to PC, then make sure a device named `CURIOSITY` shows up as a disk drive (i.e. Mass Storage Device) on the `Desktop` or in a `File Explorer` window
+- [WFI32-IoT](https://www.microchip.com/en-us/development-tool/ev36w50a): Connect the board to PC, then make sure a device named `CURIOSITY` shows up as a disk drive (i.e. Mass Storage Device) on the `Desktop` or in a `File Explorer` window

     <img src=".//media/image17a.png" />